ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 • {ReadOnly} — attempt to write value to the property is ignored; however, ReadOnly-properties can be changed by host-environment actions, therefore ReadOnly — does not mean “constant value”;

-• {DontEnum} — the property is not enumerable by a for..in cycle;
+• {DontEnum} — the property is not enumerable by a for..in loop;

 • {DontDelete} — action of the delete operator applied to the property is ignored;